15 Best Mint.com Alternatives for 2023 | Paid & Free Replacements

 If you are a Dave Ramsey follower, then you will probably like using his budgeting app EveryDollar.

 The free version of this program doesn’t come with all bells and whistles that many of the other apps provide.
-However, the software is pretty straightforward and a solid option for those needing good budgeting apps.
+However, the software is pretty straightforward and a solid option for those needing a good budgeting app.

 Unlike the other Mint alternatives, EveryDollar has a special feature dedicated to Ramsey’s famous “Baby Steps.”
 This is perfect for those who are new to budgeting, helping you stay on track with your financial goals by integrating them into your budget.

-While EveryDollar is one of the best replacements for Mint, if you want to sync the app with your bank accounts, you’ll need to purchase the Ramsey+ premium version.
-Subscriptions run at fairly steep prices, ranging from $10.83-$19.99 per month.
+While EveryDollar is one of the best alternatives to Mint, if you want to sync the app with your bank accounts, you’ll need to purchase the Ramsey+ premium version.
+You try EveryDollar free for 14 days.
+After that, it costs $17.99/month (or $79.99/year) to subscribe.

 Need more Mint alternatives to consider?
 CountAbout was created as a direct solution for users growing weary of both Mint and Quicken.